 SMB11D – SMB18K received LED displays next to the entrance door.
 Supplied by Elekon Micro Systems, these were used as part of a trial to indicate the headway (in minutes) and crowd level of the subsequent bus.

 SBS Transit Mercedes-Benz OC500LE Demonstrator:

 Originally planned for registration as SBS8032G (after SBS Transit’s demonstrators SBS8030L and SBS8031J), the bus was rejected and returned to Mercedes-Benz’s local dealer, Cycle and Carriage.
 The Scania K230UB was SBS Transit’s preferred chassis and went on to become SBS Transit’s largest bus intake to date.
-The bus was later sold to private operator Chitson Transport Service Co. and fitted with coach-style seats and registered as PA9588S.
+The bus was later sold to private operator Chitson Transport Service Co., refitted with coach-style seats and registered as PA9588S.

 |SMRT Mercedes-Benz OC500LE|

 |SMB2E – SMB67T||2008||–|

 |SMB68R – SMB134H||2009||–|

 - Mercedes-Benz OC500LE – Wikipedia